Minneapolis Divorce Lawyers

 What Are the State Requirements to File for Divorce?

-The state requires that one spouse must have lived in Minnesota for at least 180 days prior to completion of the Summons and Petition for Dissolution of Marriage.
-Also, you must file your court forms with the district court in the county where the spouse who resides in the state is currently residing.
+The state requires that one spouse must have lived in Minnesota for at least 180 days before completion of the Summons and Petition for Dissolution of Marriage.
+Also, you must file your court forms with the district court in the county where the spouse who resides in the state is currently living.

 Does It Matter Which Spouse Files for Divorce First?

 The circumstances of each couple’s divorce proceedings vary.
-As such, it is difficult to determine whether one spouse may have an advantage over the other for filing for divorce first.
-To get a better idea of how this factor may impact your divorce, it would be best to speak with an experienced divorce attorney.
+As such, it is difficult to determine whether one spouse may have an advantage over the other for filing first.
+To better understand how this factor may impact your divorce, it would be best to speak with an experienced family law attorney.

 How Long Does the Divorce Process Take?

-The amount of time it will take to finalize your divorce depends on a few factors, including whether you and your spouse can collaborate and reach a favorable outcome outside of court.
-More difficult divorce cases where both parties disagree about many marital issues can take years to resolve.
+The time it takes to finalize your divorce depends on a few factors, including whether you and your spouse can collaborate and reach a favorable outcome outside the family court.
+More complex cases where both parties disagree about many marital issues can take years to resolve.
 The best way to get a quick divorce in Minnesota is to keep it uncontested.
-As each case is unique, the length of your divorce will be so as well.
+As each case is unique, the length will also be so.

 How Much Does Divorce Cost in Minnesota?

-It will cost you approximately $400 to file a petition to get divorced.
+It will cost you approximately $400 to file a divorce petition.
 Serving your spouse could cost you anywhere from $50 to $100.
-After, you will need to pay attorney fees, motion fees, courtroom fees, and other additional expenses.
-The more complicated your case, the more you may have to pay, which is why it is advisable to work with an attorney experienced in complex divorce proceedings.
+Afterward, you must pay attorney fees, motion fees, courtroom fees, and other additional expenses.
+The more complicated your case, the more you may have to pay, which is why working with an attorney experienced in complex divorce proceedings is advisable.

 Where Will I Live and How Do I Support Myself During a Divorce?